 Money In Cuba

 If you’re an American traveling to Cuba, don’t plan on using the ATM machine.
-US-based bank, credit or debit cards don’t work in Cuba.
+Still, in 2019 any US-based bank, credit or debit cards don’t work in Cuba.
 You’ll have to estimate the amount of money needed for your entire trip.

 Insurance Requirement In Cuba